 The curriculum is designed to develop the whole person - knowledge, skills, understanding and attitudes, and it is broad, balanced and has a clear progression in terms of subject knowledge and skills.

 We have our own Mathematics and English bespoke schemes of work.
 The mathematics curriculum was written by Nigel Bufton, ex-HMI for mathematics in England, and trialled and developed here.
 It has been adopted by over 60 schools across England from Devon to Lewisham.
 Alongside the scheme of work we have our own half termly tests for each year group -one arithmetic and one reasoning- which enable us to moderate teacher assessment with age related expectations.

 The English curriculum was written in conjunction with an English adviser and it revolves around key texts which cover every genre.
 It too has been adopted by other schools in different parts of the country.
 We have purchased a commercial set of tests for grammar, punctuation and spelling to underpin teacher assessment.
-There are also regular Salford reading tests which give a reading age , to support half termly teacher assessments.
+There are also regular Rising Stars reading tests to support half termly teacher assessments.